-Senate action: Adopted
+House action: Adopted

-Read second time: March 31, 2015
+Read second time: April 6, 2015

-RESOLUTION NO.
+RESOLUTION NO. \\\\\

-- 1 A Senate Joint Resolution concerning - 2 United States Constitution Amendments Convention Democracy Amendment - 3 FOR the purpose of applying to the U.S. Congress for an amendments convention called 4 under Article V of the U.S. Constitution, on the application of the legislatures of 5 two-thirds of the several states, to propose an amendment to the U.S. Constitution that affirms every citizen's freedom individual right to vote and restores free and fair 6 7 elections in America, reserves inalienable political rights to natural persons, and 8 authorizes regulation of campaign contributions and electioneering expenditures; 9 and generally relating to an application to Congress for a convention to propose an amendment to the U.S. Constitution.
-10 - WHEREAS, The American people have built our representative democracy on the principle of free and fair elections where that every citizen has the freedom individual right to vote and the guarantee that every vote cast is counted; and - WHEREAS, Elections should be free of the corrupting influence of massive excessive campaign spending by outside interests and fair enough that any citizen is able to run for public office; and - WHEREAS, It was the stated intention of the framers of the U.S. Constitution that the Congress of the United States of America should be "dependent on the people alone" (James Madison, Federalist #52, in the Federalist Papers); and - WHEREAS, The U.S. Supreme Court has removed the wall of separation between private wealth and democratic elections by removing prohibitions against unlimited
+- 1 A House Joint Resolution concerning - 2 United States Constitution Amendments Convention Democracy Amendment - 3 FOR the purpose of applying to urging the U.S. Congress for an amendments convention 4 called under Article V of the U.S. Constitution, on the application of the legislatures 5 of two-thirds of the several states, to propose an amendment to the U.S. Constitution 6 that affirms every citizen's freedom individual right to vote and restores free and fair 7 elections in America, reserves inalienable political rights to natural persons, and 8 authorizes regulation of campaign contributions and electioneering expenditures; 9 and generally relating to an application to Congress for a convention to propose an amendment to the U.S. Constitution.
+10 - WHEREAS, The American people have built our representative democracy on the principle of free and fair elections where that every citizen has the freedom individual right to vote and the guarantee that every vote cast is counted; and - WHEREAS, Elections should be free of the corrupting influence of massive excessive campaign spending by outside interests and fair enough that any citizen is able to run for public office; and